oac-tree/oac-tree-gui/doc/index.rst

-Welcome to the documentation of oac-tree GUI
+Welcome to the documentation of OACTree GUI
 ============================================

 This is a user manual of the Graphical User Interface for the OACTree framework.